SEAP Southeast Asia Pilot-1

 15 miles from Patong Bay

-Anchor in approximately 8-10 metres on a sandy bottom to the north or south of the reef outcrop in front of the hotels, visible behind the trees.
-Good facilities are available at the hotels and there are some local restaurants ashore.
+Anchor at Nai Yang Bay in approximately 8-10 metres on a sandy bottom.
+Aim to be north or south of the reef outcrop in front of the hotels, visible behind the trees.
+Good facilities are available at the hotels and there are some local (often illegal) restaurants ashore – although, as much of the area is in a National Park, the occasional blitz by the authorities tends to reduce the numbers for a while.
 Transport to town or the airport can be arranged.

 • C